 Since writing the recent blog article about the holding in the Handy Andy of Eastman, Inc. v.
 Evans, et al. matter, we have received requests for more information about “Strict Compliance” and what this phrase means to Georgia lien claimants.

-Background: First, it’s important to the remember that all construction liens are created by statue (they are not a product of common law); they are unique to the United States and other counties who have been or are under the influence of our legal system (such as the Philippines).
+Background: First, it’s important to the remember that all construction liens are created by statue (they are not a product of common law); they are unique to the United States and a few other counties who have been or are under the influence of our legal system (such as the Philippines).
 Mechanics and materialmen’s lien were first authorized by the United State’s Congress to encourage laborers, suppliers, and contractors to work to build Washington, DC out of the swamp and rural lands of Maryland and Virginia.
 Those working to the build new capital were promised that, if they were not paid, they would have a “lien” on the real estate and it’s improvements.

-Why are Lien Laws Construed that Way: Strict compliance with the materialmen’s lien statutes is required because a materialmen’s lien effectively permits the transfer of liability from the person who actually contracted with the materialmen for materials to be used in improving real estate to the owner of the improved property, even though that property owner usually will have no relationship with the materialmen, contractually or otherwise.
+Why are Lien Laws Construed that Way: Strict compliance with the materialmen’s lien statutes is required because a materialmen’s lien effectively permits the transfer of liability from the person who actually contracted with the materialmen for labor, services or materials to be used in improving real estate to the owner of the improved property, even though that property owner usually will have no relationship with the materialmen, contractually or otherwise.